saltstack/salt/doc/topics/tutorials/halite.rst

 Installing and Configuring Halite
 =================================

 In this tutorial, we'll walk through installing and setting up Halite.
-As of 2013-10-12, a packaged version of Halite is not available.
-In addition, the current version of Halite is considered pre-alpha and is supported only in Salt 0.17 or greater.
+The current version of Halite is considered pre-alpha and is supported only in Salt 0.17 or greater.
 Additional information is available on GitHub: https://github.com/saltstack/halite

 Before beginning this tutorial, ensure that the salt-master is installed.
 To